Fitmama Strong Favourites: Reverse Jumping Jacks

 Do you want to be active and feel strong and energetic as you move through your day?

-Then try our Move of the Month, where we feature one exercise you can incorporate into your day as a quick movement break or include as a new move in your personal workout.
+Then try one of our favourite moves.
+It’s an exercise you can incorporate into your day as a quick movement break or include as a new move in your personal workout.

 why do we love this exercise?

 This exercise is great for both cardio and lower body strength.
-It's also works on upper body range of motion.
+It also works on upper body range of motion.
 We love that even the low impact version will get your heart rate up, if you quicken the pace.
+We also like this variation of the jumping jack because the squat movement slows down the jump and allows an extra moment to stabilize your pelvic floor, before moving on to the next jump.

 How to do this Exercise